I heard groans when Facebook announced its new Dating features

-The groans were audible.
-I’m serious.
-When Facebook execs announced today a slew of new features and products, including some to help people find dates on the platform, even this jaded audience of developers and journalists couldn’t stifle its displeasure.
+Facebook announced a slew of new features and products at its F8 developers conference in San Jose today.
+But when executives announced some new features to help people find dates on the platform, even this jaded audience of developers and journalists couldn’t stifle its displeasure.

 Maybe because it’s a little too squishy, or because it sounded creepy, or because people just don’t want Facebook (with its terrible privacy record) to go there.
 But it did.